Instructions Written for the Beginning Quilter

 If you added a bit extra to the #4/#5/#6 measurements in the cutting (as I did for this example) you'll need to trim these HSTs to size.

-In the chart you can find this number at the intersection of the 'Finished Block Size' column and the 'Trim HSTs to...' row.
+In the Cutting Chart in Step 1 you can find this number at the intersection of the 'Finished Block Size' column and the 'Trim HSTs to...' row.
 Click here to see it.
 For our 7-1/2" finished block, they are trimmed to 2"x2".

 If you cut using the exact dimensions from the chart, they should be equal to the 'trim to' size.
 Give 'em haircut if you need to!